Why you should carry binoculars on every adventure

 There is no better time to marvel at the night sky than on a wild camping trip and the moon is an obvious candidate for your attention.
 Sit outside your tent, far from the light pollution of cities and towns, and a pair of binoculars will give you incredible views into its lunar landscape.

 The Moon is an impressive 240,000 miles away, but binoculars can take you even further than that: Mars (33 million miles away), Jupiter (403 million miles) and Saturn (746 million miles) are all worth your attention.
-You can explore constellations, like the instantly recognisable Orion, or distant galaxies such as M81 and M82 (both located in the constellation Ursa Major).
+In fact, binoculars allow you to explore the constellations of the northern hemisphere night sky, like the instantly recognisable Orion, or distant galaxies such as M81 and M82 (both located in the constellation Ursa Major).

 binoculars